run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/release/use/suspend-release.md

 What to do next
 -------------------

-Verify if the status of the release request is "Suspended" in the release request list.
+Verify if the status of the release is "Suspended" in the release list.

 Related
 -----------